 Ovintiv's Business Code of Conduct (the "Code") and other corporate governance policies and practices apply to its directors, officers, employees, and contractors.
-The Code outlines expectations regarding ethical business conduct, legal and regulatory compliance, details how to report suspected or actual wrongdoing, and expressly prohibits retaliation for "good-faith" reporting.
+The Code outlines expectations regarding ethical business conduct, legal and regulatory compliance, details how to report suspected or actual wrongdoing, and expressly prohibits retaliation for "good faith" reporting.
 All employees must recommit to the Code and its related policies annually.
-Training on the Code and key compliance issues are provided at all levels of the organization, and in 2022 the Board took part in the training so they could see firsthand what employees are trained on and were able to provide feedback to the Company.
+Training on the Code and key compliance issues are provided at all levels of the organization, and in-person training was provided to all field offices in 2023.